jkoufalas/Professional-README-Generator/output/README.md

 ## Questions

-If you have any questions about the repo, open an issue in GitHib or contact me directly at [john@koufalas.com](mailto:john@koufalas.com).
-You can find more of my work at [GitHub](https://github.com/jkoufalas)
+If you have any questions about the repo, open an issue in GitHib or contact me directly at [jkoufalasss](mailto:jkoufalasss).
+You can find more of my work at [GitHub](https://github.com/john)